Starting daysStart and end days are Mondays

 Project description

-Our Healthcare project gives an opportunity to volunteers to work in local clinics in Livingstone gaining practical experience on the ground while experiencing how the medical and healthcare system works in a developing country with a very different culture and socio-economic problems and of course poverty.
+Our Healthcare Helper project gives an opportunity to volunteers to work in local clinics in Livingstone gaining practical experience on the ground while experiencing how the medical and healthcare system works in a developing country with a very different culture and socio-economic problems and of course poverty.

 Many diseases are regularly found in most of sub-Sahara African countries including malaria, TB, cholera, HIV/AIDS, accident-related injuries, mental illness, etc so volunteers and interns get opportunities to experience situations on the ground that they may not have access to in Europe, the UK, USA and other western areas.